 When I chose to pursue web development, I had some doubts and excuses floating around in my mind.
 As much as I hate to admit it, there was even a little bit of fear present.
 Most of the developers whom I’ve had the pleasure of meeting have been geniuses.
 They could read entire books in the span of a day and still retain most, if not all of the information.

-I’m fairly intelligent as well, but I’m more of a right-brained person so I wasn’t in the same league as these people when it came to learning difficult concepts like coding.
+I’m no slouch when it comes to learning but I wasn’t in the same league as some of these people when it came to learning difficult concepts like coding.
 I struggled with negative thoughts, such as, “I don’t have access to the teachers that these guys have” or “I wasn’t brought up in a tech environment so I am too far behind to ever make a career out of this.”

 Excuse after excuse about why I would never be good at web development flooded my mind.
 However, there was something about this learning process that I loved.
 More importantly, I knew that web development would provide the best opportunity for me to succeed in life.